4th Grade Curriculum

 In English, we will be focusing on these parts of speech: noun, pronoun, verb, adjective, and adverb along with how to use them properly in writing.
 There will be a test on each of these parts of speech.

 Students will often write as a reflection to their reading.
 They will master the correct format of a friendly letter.
 They will also practice writing multiple paragraphs in a creative and a narrative piece of writing.
 In 2nd semester each student will be developing a 5 paragraph research report complete with a bibliography.
-Most of this work will be done in class.
+All of this work will be done in class.